icub-tech-iit/ergocub-software/src/tools/joint-pid-tuning/README.md

 4. Run it by pressing "Run" or F5
    - sometimes (very often) the final command 'export' doesn't produce a complete pdf file. re-run this line by selecting it until the pdf looks fine
 5. check the plots: if the fingers are not moving, then the PID gains are most likely not up to the task; e.g., see [here](https://github.com/icub-tech-iit/ergocub-design-lowerarm/issues/245#issuecomment-2095469706).

+> [!tip]
+> Alternatively, the `tune_controller.m` script is a proven tool for estimating the response of a generic joint and tuning the controller.
+>
+> See for example the work done for [iCubGrenoble01](https://github.com/robotology/icub-tech-support/issues/2160).